NAMES, COLORS, AND INSIGNIA

 1.0 If the Squadron has indebtedness from land purchases or capital improvements the Treasurer shall establish an escrow account speciﬁcally designed to cover the indebtedness.
 Sufﬁcient funds are to be maintained in the account to cover all payments of principal and interest which will be due and payable during the next twelve (12) months.
 If at any time the Squadron’s regular account lacks sufﬁcient funds to establish a proper balance in the escrow account, commitments of the Squadron’s funds by the Board of Directors shall be limited to not more than 40% of the monies collected from all sources and the balance placed in the escrow account.

-A. The funding priorities of the Waterfront Capital Account are:
+4.0 The funding priorities of the Facilities Reserve Account shall be: